-For information about the technical changes to the Arm Keil Microcontroller Development Kit (MDK) Getting Started Guide, see the Release Notes for each respective product.
+For information about the functional changes to the Arm® Keil® Microcontroller Development Kit (MDK), see the Release Notes for each respective product.

 Conventions

 The following subsections describe conventions used in Arm documents.

 Glossary

 The Arm Glossary is a list of terms used in Arm documentation, together with definitions for those terms.
 The Arm Glossary does not contain terms that are industry standard unless the Arm meaning differs from the generally accepted meaning.